SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Method

-To enhance the performance of our generator, we introduce a discriminator to determine the reality of the generated 3D pose and finally make the generator learn the mapping of the distribution from 2D poses to 3D poses instead of a simple one-to-one correspondence.
-The input of our discriminator is the rotated 2D reprojection $\widetilde{x}_{proj}$ or the 2D pose sampled from real samples $x_{sam}$.
-Note that $\widetilde{x}_{proj}$ and $x_{sam}$ are not the same.
-The output is a probability, which represents the probability that the current input is from real distribution.
+To enhance the performance of our generators, we introduce a discriminator to determine the reality of the 2D reprojections to learn a mapping of the distribution from 2D poses to 3D poses instead of a simple 2D-3D correspondence.
+The input of the discriminator is the rotated 2D reprojection $x_{proj}^{\theta_{i}}$ or the 2D pose sampled from real samples $x_{sam}^{i}$.
+The output represents the probability that the current input is from real distribution.

-The network structure of our discriminator includes a fully connected layer to upgrade the input, followed by two residual blocks, and a fully connected layer to reduce the dimensionality to get the output, where Leaky-Relu follows each network layer.
+The network structure of our discriminator includes a fully connected layer to increase the dimensionality of the input, two residual blocks and a fully connected layer to produce the output.
+For the activation functions we use leaky ReLUs.